How to Effectively Market Your Rental Income Properties

-The rates of return (at least the two listed below) are important for the investor to determine whether or not his or her yields are met and a good way to compare the property's financial performance and value to other similar-type rental properties in the market area.
+The rates of return (at least the two listed below) are important for the investor to determine whether or not his or her yields get met as well as providing a good way to compare the property's financial performance and value to other similar-type rental properties in the market area.

 - Cap Rate

 Here are two reports I commonly used for initial inquiries.
 Both clearly show the rental property's cash flow, and each include the cap rate and cash-on-cash rates of return.
 So they are informative, easy to read and understand, and straight to the point.
 Consider them as examples.